The Monty Hall Problem

 watermelon is not the name of one of the goats, so when

 The options: The array

 hidden_behind_doors contains the three things that are

 We are now ready to simulate one play.
 To do this, we will define a function

 monty_hall_game that takes no arguments.
 When the function is called, it plays Monty’s game once and returns a list consisting of:

 The game starts with the contestant choosing one door at random.
-In doing so, the contestant makes a random choice from among the car, the first goat, and the second goat.
+In doing so, the contestant makes a random choice from among the first goat, the second goat, and the car.

 If the contestant happens to pick one of the goats, then the other goat is revealed and the car is behind the remaining door.

 If the contestant happens to pick the car, then Monty reveals one of the goats and the other goat is behind the remaining door.

 def monty_hall_game(): """Return [contestant's guess, what Monty reveals, what remains behind the other door]""" contestant_guess = np.random.choice(hidden_behind_doors) if contestant_guess == 'first goat': return [contestant_guess, 'second goat', 'car'] if contestant_guess == 'second goat': return [contestant_guess, 'first goat', 'car'] if contestant_guess == 'car': revealed = np.random.choice(goats) return [contestant_guess, revealed, other_goat(revealed)]